 Hypothermia can occur quickly in a cold small dog.
 So, if your dog exhibits one of these signs, it may be too cold for him and you have to make sure to keep him warm immediately.
 Start by bringing him indoors and wrapping him in a blanket or sweater.

-Smaller dogs often need an extra layer of protection when it’s cold outside- this means adding another blanket or towel to your dog's bed.
+2. Small to medium size dog breeds often need an extra layer of protection when it’s cold outside- this means adding another blanket or towel to your dog's bed.
 Small treats and a warm-up spot for resting by the fire make a big difference in restoring warmth.

-Another tip shared by Steffi is that the smallest dogs will benefit from a heating pad too if they’re not okay with a blanket on their dog beds.
+3. Another tip shared by Steffi is that the smallest dogs will benefit from a heating pad too if they’re not okay with a blanket on their dog beds.
 They give off great warmth and can be used whenever needed.
 Avoid electric blankets, microwavable heat pillows are better.

-Another way to keep small breed dogs warm during winter is by utilizing doggy sweaters, vests or even baby blankets that provide enough heat without adding any extra weight.
+4. Another way to keep small breed dogs warm during winter is by utilizing doggy sweaters, vests or even baby blankets that provide enough heat without adding any extra weight.
 Dogs don't always have an undercoat like humans so it makes sense that they aren't able to regulate temperature as well as we are – this is where dog clothes come in handy.

-If you think your smallest dog needs more warmth than just the clothes, you can use a portable heater or space heaters to stay warm.
+5. If you think your smallest dog needs more warmth than just the clothes, you can use a portable heater or space heaters to stay warm.
 A ceramic one is best but they are pricey so electric heaters are an alternative.
 The smallest dogs need it the most!

-During cold spells, always make sure to take small breed dogs outside on a leash – never let them out alone because their natural instinct is hiding from danger and if there’s a scary noise or wind outside they may run off without warning.
+6. During cold spells, always make sure to take small breed dogs outside on a leash – never let them out alone because their natural instinct is hiding from danger and if there’s a scary noise or wind outside they may run off without warning.
 Keep them close by

-Do not shave your dog in the winter, it is so dangerous for their smallest dog breeds to be cold.
+7. Do not shave your dog in the winter, it is so dangerous for their smallest dog breeds to be cold.
 When they are shaved during the winter, they lose part of their protective coat that helps keep them warm.

-If possible, cut walks or outdoor activities and dog exercises short.
+8. If possible, cut walks or outdoor activities and dog exercises short.
 Consider these indoor activities to keep your pup active entertained.